pratikunterwegs/klepto-move-evol/README.md

 ## Simulation Data

 The simulation data are originally generated in the `data/` directory of the _Kleptomove_ repository, and manually copied to the `data_sim/` directory in this repository.
-These simulation data can be found at the University of Groningen Dataverse repository **HERE: ADD REPO HERE**.
+Simulation data used in this study are available on the DataverseNL repository as a draft: https://dataverse.nl/privateurl.xhtml?token=1467641e-2c30-486b-a059-1e37be815b7c, and will be available at this persistent link after publication: doi.org/10.34894/JFSC41.

 ## Analysis Functions